 The Arts Fuse Mentorship program, with the pioneering support of the Massachusetts Cultural Council, was launched because the magazine’s mission has always been about more than providing, week in and week out, high quality coverage of New England arts, particularly criticism.
 The Arts Fuse is also keenly interested in helping to shape the future of journalistic arts criticism, which is endangered.
 To do that, we realized that we needed to speak to a diverse range of younger people, not only to have them read and discuss arts criticism, but to learn to write it as well.
 They must be encouraged to discover their own distinctive voices as appreciators and critics, to be able to express why they love what they love in the arts.

 The Arts Fuse Mentorship program is our way to help create the critics of tomorrow.
-Other funding agencies showed no interest in the project but, thankfully, the MCC had the foresight to give us vital assistance.
-I have found while teaching arts criticism over the past two years at Boston University that students are eager to talk about what they like and dislike in the arts.
+Other funding agencies showed no interest in the project but, thankfully, the MCC (and in 2019 the Somerville Arts Council) had the foresight to give us vital assistance.
+I have found while teaching arts criticism at Boston University that students are eager to talk about what they like and dislike in the arts.
 And they appreciate being taught how to articulate the reasons behind their judgements.
-My feeling was that one way to further the arts education of the young would be to bring together high school students from diverse backgrounds in the Boston area and the magazine’s veteran arts critics.
+My feeling was that one way to further the arts education of the young would be to bring together high school students from diverse backgrounds and the magazine’s veteran arts critics.
 The idea was to have an experienced Arts Fuse critic work with a student, who would select what he or she wanted to review.
 They would see the performance, hear the concert, or read the book together, discuss writing strategies, and go over drafts of the review.
 When the piece was ready, it would be posted on The Arts Fuse.

 Why should readers care?
 Criticism plays a vital part in sustaining the arts.
 Yes, reviews provide consumer tips as well as valuable information and intellectual context.
 Those are important services, and should be on every good critic’s checklist.
 But reviews are one way in which we articulate the value and meaning of the arts, become conscious of the truths they tell us about ourselves as well as the fresh possibilities for society that they suggest.
 If the arts “hold a mirror up to nature,” as William Shakespeare would have it, than critics play the role of doctors, diagnosing what they see and read; their judgments explore what is culturally healthy or unhealthy, what is beautiful or ugly, successful or unsuccessful, in specific art works.
 Different doctors can arrive at contradictory evaluations of a patient — thus the need for rigorous second or third opinions.
 As far as I am concerned, the more dialogue about the arts the merrier.
 What’s vital is that there be smart and vigorous debate, generated by knowledgeable critics who come from every nook and cranny of American society.
 The vitality of our culture is at stake.